Interview with Veeresh by Geetee. Interviewed for German Osho Times

 Today I’m still searching, looking and exploring, which is what I want you to do also.
 Each day life is showing me something new.
 So after so many years, I can sound enlightened and say, “I’m still dealing with issues inside of me from my life, and I’m willing to look and to go there.”
 I can now go into an AUM meditation*, while people are screaming their lungs out and feel silent inside.
 I can walk over to a participant and say, “Straighten your back, bend your knees, keep the focus, be here and now,” in the middle of the chaos.

 I don’t have to prove anything or be anything.
 The way I am is enough.
 That creates the peacefulness and silence inside.
-Yes, I found it, but I had to work for it.
+Yes, I found it, but I had to work for it as the love in your heart is the source for enlightenment.

 Osho speaks about the three pillars of meditation: relaxation, non-judgement and awareness.
 What way of living supports a balanced foundation for human beings?